Azure-Samples/azure-iot-starter-kits/seeed/1-temperature-sensor/README.md

 ## Clean up

+If you plan to work through other projects in this repository, you can use the Azure resources you used in this project (Resource Group, IoT Hub, Edge Device, Container Registry).
+However, you should delete your IoT Edge deployment and delete idle images on your device.
+To do this, complete the steps in [Delete Edge deployment](../DELETE-EDGE-DEPLOYMENT), then delete the `azureiotedge-seeed-temperature-sensor` image by executing the following command on your device:

+`sudo docker image rm azureiotedge-seeed-temperature-sensor`

-To delete the resources you have created, complete the steps in [Clean up resources](../CLEAN-UP-RESOURCES.md).
+If you don't plan to work through other projects in this repository, you can delete all the resources you have created by following the steps in [Clean up all resources](../CLEAN-UP-RESOURCES.md).